SumiSastri/dev-blogs/docs/auth/oauth-v1-vs-v2.md

 OAuth is designed to work with HTTP (Hyper Text Transfer Protocol) and HTTPS (the S stands for secure - now a more required format compared with HTTP) protocols.

-The Protocol requires 2 Application Programming Interfaces (API) endpoints and both endpoints require transport layer security
+The Protocol requires 2 application programming interfaces (API) endpoints and both endpoints require transport layer security

 Auth endpoint - get request via the user scripted into the API header via the browser